 The criteria the applicants must meet are as follows:

-- Must be between the ages of 21-35 at the time of application,
+- Mus be 21 years old or older at the time of application,

 - Must be currently pursuing higher education, or